Medicare is the federal health insurance program for people 65 and older, people on disability, and people with End-Stage Renal Disease (ESRD).

 Part A includes inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.
-Part A may require a monthly premium for those who haven’t paid into social security for at least 10 years.
+Part A may require a monthly premium for those who have not paid into social security for at least 10 years.

 Medicare Part B (Medical Insurance)

 Part B helps to cover medically necessary doctor’s expenses, outpatient care, and preventative services like seasonal flu shots and other vaccines.
 Part B includes a monthly premium which can be deducted from a person’s social security check every month.

 Am I eligible?

 Before you can enroll into a Medicare plan you must first make sure you are eligible.